MarcosTulioSDLV/academic-system/README.md

 • A student has a score for each enrolled course.
 The score is added after the student is enrolled in a course (it is initially set to a default value of 0 and must be updated later).

-• Remove a student from the system.
+• Allow to remove a student from the system.

 • After a student is removed from the system, all the related courses must be updated to indicate that an additional spot is now available (update the number of current students for those courses).